MatyaAydin/SemesterProject/notes/questions.md

 can drop but try to cmp with spatial block in UGNET

-* selected sensors: currently, daily mean look OK (**show plots**) but not a simple plot, which shows bad results when forecasting 1 hour horizon.
-Should I restrict more the sensors for hourly horizon and work with daily means (i.e, change sampling period) for daily predicitions?
-OK

 **New**:

 * How to access variance in the prediction ?
+USE N_sample
 * Preds seem to overshoot.
 Might be because Outliers are not removed in ewz_preprocessed.
 Ask for script so I can merge all preprocessing in one.

-try to add graph learning in ugnet: show where in code.
-Use adj.npy normalized as prior ? change block in ugnet one by one then compare
+* try to add graph learning in ugnet: show where in code.
+Use adj.npy normalized as prior (+ Laplace smoothing to get nonzero proba) ?

+ablation study: comapre with vs without graph learning, and other blocks and eletrical dataset

+anomaly detection: build many c% CI and classify anomalies

+change block in ugnet one by one then compare
-IOT: electricty data: open dataset and no need to learn graph
+IOT: electricty data: open dataset and no need to learn graph (just to benchmark) use get_connectivity from tsl and compare with knn lernable